-India is a place that often strikes fear and trepidation in the hearts of travellers more accustomed to the sanitised pleasures of the package holiday, the city break and the villa rental, but take a chance on this Queen of South Asia and from the very moment you leave Delhi airport she will clobber and overwhelm every one of your senses and I suspect a couple more that you’re presently unaware of, such is her absolute power.
+India is a place that often strikes fear and trepidation in the hearts of travellers more accustomed to the sanitised pleasures of a package holiday, city break or villa rental, but take a chance on the Queen of South Asia and from the very moment you leave Delhi airport she will clobber and overwhelm every one of the senses and I suspect a couple more that you’re presently unaware of, such is her absolute power.

 See the pink city of Jaipur with its echoes of the Raj and the final breaths of British rule, visit Varanasi on the banks of the holiest river, the Ganges and take an early morning safari into Ranthambore National Park and amongst the silvery forest glades you might just spot a Bengal tiger.